cite-architecture/citedx/README.md

 # citedx · CITE Data Exchange Repository

 A repository for openly licensed libraries of data in valid `.cex` format.
-Licensing information is included in each `.cex` file;  additional detail are provided in [libraries/LICENSE.markdown](LICENSE.markdown).
+Licensing information is included in each `.cex` file;  additional details are provided in [libraries/LICENSE.markdown](LICENSE.markdown).

 ## The CITE Exchange format